 Windows 7 End of Support: Upgrading to Windows 10

 Upgrading from Windows 7 to Windows 10 has many benefits.
-Primarily, as both operating systems are made by Microsoft, the upgrading process is relatively easy and in many
+Primarily, as both operating systems are made by Microsoft, the upgrading process is relatively easy and in many cases you can keep your files on your PC, however, we do recommend you move to cloud computing for security and data protection reasons.

 Upgrading from Windows 7 to Windows 10 means you will experience minimum disruption when upgrading.
 Most programs you use will also be upgraded to work with the Windows 10 operating system.
 If you have grown accustomed to the Windows 7 layout, Windows 10 has a similar interface and you shouldn’t find it too difficult to adjust.